captainrobbo/wikijstest/manuals/cms/tvfeed.md

 This TV overlay has been created as a basic setup for displaying data over the top of a live action TV feed.
 It is by no means up to the proficiency of those you see on the BBC but as a free alternative it works very well.

 (N.B.
-Screeenshots for this manual to be displayed in a diffetrent format to the rest of the OpenTrack manuals).
+Screeenshots for this manual to be displayed in a different format to the rest of the OpenTrack manuals).
 # 1.1 Setting up the Overlay
 Firstly head to the website: https://tv.opentrack.run/